nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

   Occasionally, the :ref:`at_monitor_readme` library heap becomes overrun, presumably due to one of the registered AT event listeners becoming stalled.
   This has only been observed with the :ref:`nrf_cloud_mqtt_multi_service` sample.

+.. rst-class:: v2-3-0 v2-2-0

+NCSDK-20095: Build warning in the RF test samples when the minimal pinout generic/Skyworks FEM is used The :ref:`radio_test` and :ref:`direct_test_mode` samples build with a warning about generic/Skyworks FEM in minimal pinout configuration.

 Zephyr
 ******